bensutherland/Simple_reads_to_counts/README.md

 Uses the sorted bam files to quantify transcript abundances.
 `01_scripts/03_express.sh`

+## 4) Extract effective counts from eXpress files into edgeR input
+Uses files `05_gx_levels/*.xprs`.
+Open the script `01_scripts/utility_scripts/prepare_gxlevels_matrix.R` in R and use interactively.
+This will output a table entitled `out.matrix.csv`, which can be used as an input to edgeR.

+Untested Section:
-## Just in case using alignments against reference genome
+Just in case using alignments against reference genome **in progress**
-**in progress**
 Obtain counts for each contig for each individual
 requires `gmod_fasta2gff3.pl` and `htseq-count`